Shafayat115/Deam_GNN/README.md

 - an **ESM-only baseline** (`ESM_deamidation.py`)
 - an **ESM + structure-aware GNN model** (`Deamid_GNN.py`)

+The repository includes:

+- utility modules under `LM_GNN_utils/`
+- a dummy example CSV under `Data/`
+- example structure files under `Structure_data/`
+- a data splitting script (`Data_Split.py`)
-The repository currently includes utility modules under `LM_GNN_utils/`, a small dummy CSV under `Data/`, example structure files under `Structure_data/`, and an `environment.yml` file for creating the software environment.
-The included CSV and structure files are **example/demo data only** and are meant to show the expected format and repository structure.
-They are not intended to be a full training dataset.
+- an `environment.yml` file for environment setup

+The included CSV and structure files are **example/demo data only**.
+They are provided to show the expected format and workflow, not as a full training dataset.

 ---